taviroquai/OSS-Independent-Evaluation-Model/README.md

  - The result of the Confirmation

 ## O1 - Software Quality Assurance Metrics
 This method aims to reveal the software quality in general.
-All tests should be run by an independant third-party.
+All tests should be run by an independant entity.
 The following known metrics should be evaluated.

  - **Reliability / Stability** - Run tests that can break the application at run-time, that affect users expectations or companies business, as of: introduce changes to the source code; large user input; introduce changes in data storage, etc...
  - **Efficiency** - The source code and software architecture attributes that ensure high performance once the application is in run-time mode.
 The measurements of time and space required of the software operations / services.